 Default account access tier setting

-The default access tier for a new general-purpose v2 storage account is set to the hot tier by default.
-You can change the default access tier setting when you create a storage account or after it is created.
-If you do not change this setting on the storage account or explicitly set the tier when uploading a blob, then a new blob is uploaded to the hot tier by default.
+The default access tier for a new general-purpose v2 storage account is set to the Hot tier by default.
+You can change the default access tier setting when you create a storage account or after it's created.
+If you don't change this setting on the storage account or explicitly set the tier when uploading a blob, then a new blob is uploaded to the Hot tier by default.

 A blob that doesn't have an explicitly assigned tier infers its tier from the default account access tier setting.
 If a blob's access tier is inferred from the default account access tier setting, then the Azure portal displays the access tier as Hot (inferred) or Cool (inferred).

-When you create a legacy Blob Storage account, you must specify the default access tier setting as hot or cool at create time.
-There's no charge for changing the default account access tier setting from hot to cool in a legacy Blob Storage account.
-You are charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle from cool to hot in a Blob Storage account.
+When you create a legacy Blob Storage account, you must specify the default access tier setting as Hot or Cool at create time.
+There's no charge for changing the default account access tier setting from Hot to Cool in a legacy Blob Storage account.
+You're charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle from Cool to Hot in a Blob Storage account.
 Microsoft recommends using general-purpose v2 storage accounts rather than Blob Storage accounts when possible.

 Setting or changing a blob's tier